Wine Tasting Etiquette: 4 Tips for Your Tasting

 3. Do Your Research

 In order to guarantee a stress-free wine tasting, be sure to do your research ahead of time — you don’t want to get caught off-guard with unexpected tasting fees or policies.
 Tasting fees vary and some wineries may have a minimum purchase requirement in order to experience a tasting.
 It’s not uncommon for small production wineries to require three bottles, or even a case, as a purchase requirement prior to tasting.
+Additionally, understanding wine tasting tipping etiquette is helpful - many guests choose to tip as a gesture of appreciation, especially if they've received exceptional service or guidance during their visit.

 If you’re planning on bringing children or dogs along for a tasting, be sure to check the winery’s policies beforehand.
 While some wineries may be family-friendly and/or pet-friendly, the tasting bar may not be the best place for fidgety children (either two- or four-legged) and guests should use their own discretion.